-The Company does not have formal individual employment agreements with NEOs, and the Committee does not intend to commence this practice in 2009.
-No NEO has specific change of control benefits or protection different from any other salaried associate, except Mr. B. Allen Weinstein has severance benefits as
+The Company does not have formal individual employment agreements with NEOs, and the Committee does not intend to commence this practice in 2010.
+No NEO has specific change of control benefits or protection different from any other salaried associate.
+Change of control treatment for NEOs will follow standard Company policies as outlined in LTI award agreements and the Plan (see "Potential Payments Upon Termination or Change in Control" below).